summersbod/documentation-downloader/README.md

 ## 📋 Requirements

-All dependencies are listed in `requirements.txt`:
+All dependencies are listed in `setup/requirements.txt`:

 ```
 fastapi>=0.104.1